-In Part 1, we set the stage by exploring the economic pressures and trends shaping today's retail landscape.
-Part 2 identifies consumer cohorts, revealing what matters most, from value perceptions to purchase barriers.
-Finally, Part 3 discusses key focal points for retail brands striving to build effective membership schemes that create genuine and sustained loyalty.
+We set the stage by exploring the economic pressures and trends shaping today's retail landscape.
+Once the trends have been broken down, we discuss key focal points for retail brands striving to build effective membership schemes that create genuine and sustained loyalty.